MuhtasimTanmoy/rust-playground/documentation/lifetime operator.md

 ```

-## Lifetime elision
+## Lifetime Elision

-Lifetime elision works according to three rules:
+The rules for lifetime elision are as follows:

-- Each elided lifetime in a function’s arguments becomes a distinct lifetime parameter.
+- In a function's arguments, every elided lifetime becomes a separate lifetime parameter.
-- If there is only one input lifetime, that lifetime is assigned to all elided lifetimes in the return values of the function.
+- If there is only one input lifetime, it is used for all the elided lifetimes in the return values of the function.
-- If there are multiple input lifetimes, but one of them is &self or &mut self, the lifetime of self is assigned to all elided output lifetimes.
+- If there are multiple input lifetimes, and one of them is `&self` or `&mut self`, the lifetime of self is used for all the elided output lifetimes.